magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-35149-->

-*  Saving a category now flushes only the block cache that is elated to this category.
+*  Saving a category now flushes only the block cache that is related to this category.
 Previously, Magento flushed cache for all category blocks.

 <!--- MC-35025-->

 *  Magento now correctly represents Arabic thousands grouping and Arabic decimal separator symbols.
 Previously, Arabic symbols were trimmed.
 [GitHub-26676](https://github.com/magento/magento2/issues/26676)

 <!--- MC-34364-->

 *  Consecutive asynchronous price updates no longer interfere with each other and correct status is assigned to each operation.
-Previously, if an asynchronous price update fails, all following asynchronous price update will fail until the corresponding queue consumer is restarted.
+Previously, if an asynchronous price update failed, all subsequent asynchronous price updates will fail until the corresponding queue consumer is restarted.

 <!--- MC-33810-->